Continuous glucose monitors (CGMs)

 How many CGMs can I get?

-There are limits to how many CGM devices you can get each year.
-We set these based on the manufacturers’ recommended usage guide.
+There are limits to how many CGM devices you can get over 12 months.
+The 12 months starts from when your Special Authority was approved.
+We set the limits based on the manufacturers’ recommended usage guide.

 For the Dexcom ONE+: